digitaldesigndj/orgsync-excercise/readme.md

     f('technicolor dreamcoat')
     # 3 'c', 1 ' '
     ```
 My solution is in JavaScript.
 I used underscore, so I am assuming underscore is a core lib of JavaScript ; )

 takes an optional string

     node app.js 1 'string string string string thing'

-    `file: ./minmax.js`
+    file: minmax.js

 **2. Using the following snippet of HTML as a starting point, create a simple page
     with JavaScript that allows a user to add another record to the table.
 The table